Bishopston, Bristol: History

 Bishopston is named after the bishop of the local diocese who controversially sold off the church's land to private developers in the early 19th century.
-The sale was even raised as an issue in the House of Commons.
-The parish of Bishopston was then created in July 1862 with a population of 1300 and expanding to 9140 in the 1901 census.
+The sale was raised as an issue in the House of Commons.
+The parish of Bishopston was then created in July 1862 with a population of 1300, expanding to 9140 in the 1901 census.

+Demographics

 In the 2001 census Bishopston registered a resident population of 11,996.
-The district is part of the Bristol built-up area, having been swallowed by the growing city, running directly into the surrounding districts of Redland, Ashley Down, Horfield and Henleaze.
+The district is part of the Bristol built-up area, running directly into the surrounding districts of Redland, Ashley Down, Horfield and Henleaze.

 The area has a relatively large student population, with 21% of the over-16 population in education compared to 8.4% in Bristol and 5.1% in England and Wales.